alexhealey/multiagent-tennis/README.md

 ## Approach

 The implementation approach is based on DDPG and SAC.
-The code provides a number of approaches to multi agent training :independent, self play and shared critic which are compared.
+The code provides a number of approaches to multi agent training: independent, self play and shared critic which are compared.

 ## Running